excaliburjs/excalibur-jsfxr/readme.md

 - initialization of JSFXR
 - Ability to store a dictionary(Records) of sound configurations
 - Ability to directly play a configuration through the library
+- Support for randomized sound parameters using value ranges
 - the ability to download the sounds directly as a collection of key/value pairs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>